lammpstutorials/lammpstutorials.github.io/README.md

 Welcome to the repository of the [LAMMPS Tutorials](https://lammpstutorials.github.io/) webpage.
 All the input scripts and data files can be found in the [inputs](docs/inputs/) folder.
-The python/pyplot scripts used to generate the dark and white figures are also provided.
+The Python scripts used to generate the figures are also provided.

 <p float="left">
   <a href="https://lammpstutorials.github.io">